Adam Watson's Bio

 NBCT in AYA English Language Arts, 2013 MAT in Secondary Education (concentration in English), University of Louisville, 2007 BA in English, University of Louisville, 2005 (Magna Cum Laude)

-Mr. Adam Watson . . .
+Mr. Adam Watson (he/him) . . .

 Mr. Watson began his education journey as a high school teacher in 2005.
 In his first year, he taught English and Drama at Bullitt Central High School.
 From 2006 to 2014, he was a teacher at South Oldham High School, where he taught English, AP Literature and Composition, Drama, Myths and Legends, and a film studies class; he was voted Teacher of the Year in 2009.
-In 2013, Mr. Watson become a National Board Certified Teacher in AYA Secondary English.
+In 2013, Mr. Watson became a National Board Certified Teacher in AYA Secondary English.

 In 2011, Adam founded and co-led the teacher-centered edtech support community for his previous district, the Oldham County Technology Initiative, or OCTI.
 A grant in 2013 allowed him to purchase class sets of New York Times best selling author Ian Doescher's William Shakespeare's Star Wars: Verily, A New Hope; Mr. Watson created and implemented a freshmen English unit based on the book in April 2014.
 The Core Content-aligned unit culminated in students engaging in a Skype interview with the author.
 He eventually shared the unit materials online and it soon went viral, culminating in an appearance in Star Wars Insider (April 2015).